Lindsay-Needs-Sleep/Perfect-Project-Starter-Python-Django/README.md

 > Install the [Dev Containers Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)(v0.266.1)
 > * It should ask if you want to "Reopen in Container", say yes.
 (Otherwise, click on the bottom left corner (green square), `Reopen in Container (Dev Container)`)
+> * Sadly [WorkSpace Config Plus](https://marketplace.visualstudio.com/items?itemName=swellaby.workspace-config-plus) [doesn't work in devconatiners](https://github.com/swellaby/vscode-workspace-config-plus/issues/121), so you will either have to manually create `lauch.json` and `settings.json`, or outside of the devcontainer, open the folder and install the plugin.

 **VsCode local & Other IDEs**